Splitting strategies for post-selection inference: Splitting methods

-\cite{tian} proposed randomisation schemes of the form $U = Y + \gamma W$, where $W$ is $n$-dimensional artificial noise and $\gamma > 0$ is a tuning parameter which controls the amount of information reserved for inference.
-Small values of $\gamma$ assign most of the sample information for selection, while large values allocate most of it for inference.
+\cite{tian} proposed randomisation schemes of the form $U = Y + W$, where $W$ is $n$-dimensional artificial noise whose variance controls the amount of information reserved for inference: small values assign most of the sample information for selection, while large values allocate most of it for inference.
 One clear advantage of this approach over data splitting is that it gives access to all the observed values of the covariates both at the selection and at the inferential stages, while in data splitting we only have access to a subset of them at each stage.
 To ensure high inferential power, \cite{tian} recommend that the distribution of $W$ has tails at least as heavy as the normal distribution.
-If the observation variance $\sigma^2$ is known, the choice $W\sim N(0_n, \sigma^2 I_n)$, where $0_n$ is an $n$-dimensional vector of zeroes, allows for a remarkably simple analysis.
-With this choice, $U\sim N(\mu , (1 + \gamma^2) \sigma^2 I_n)$ is of the same parametric form as the data.
-Furthermore, basing inference for the selected parameter on $Y\mid U$ amounts to basing it on the marginal distribution of $V= Y - \gamma^{-1} W \sim N(\mu , (1 + \gamma^{-2}) \sigma^2 I_n)$.
-This follows because $U$ and $V$ are independent, as they are uncorrelated and normal, and jointly sufficient.
-Henceforth, we refer to this split as the $(U, V)$ decomposition. \cite{tian_unbiased} used such a decomposition to derive an unbiased estimator of the prediction risk in a related context.
+If the observation variance $\sigma^2$ is known, a common choice is $W\sim N(0_n, \sigma^2 \gamma I_n)$, where $\gamma > 0$ and $0_n$ is an $n$-dimensional vector of zeroes.
+This allows for a remarkably simple analysis, as $U\sim N(\mu , \sigma^2 (1 + \gamma) I_n)$ is of the same parametric form as the data, and basing inference on $Y\mid \{U = u\}$ amounts to basing it on the marginal distribution of $V= Y - \gamma^{-1} W \sim N(\mu , \sigma^2 (1 + \gamma^{-1}) I_n)$.
+This follows because $U$ and $V$ are independent, as they are uncorrelated and normal, and jointly sufficient for $\mu$.